 If you accept the proposal, the card will move to the “Awaiting fulfillment” category and will remain there until the Service Provider sends an inform confirm message, that the operation was successfully fulfilled.
 Afterward, the card will move to the “Awaiting payment” section, where you can process the payment.

-The payment will be added to your payment queue, which collects all payments in time frame of five minutes and executes them as one.
-More information about the payment queue can be found within our Technical Documentation
+The payment will be added to your payment queue, which collects all payments in five minutes and executes them as one.
+More information about the payment queue can be found in our Technical Documentation

 After your payment was successfully added to the payment queue, the card will move to the “Completed” section.